Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/WireShark Filters.md

 tcp.port == 80
 ```

-Multple Ports
+Multiple Ports
 ```
 tcp.port == 80, or tcp.port == 443, or tcp.port == 8000, or tcp.port == 8001, tcp.port == 8002, or tcp.port == 8003, or tcp.port == 80
 tcp.port in {80,443,8000..8005}
 ```

 # Statistics conversations
-Right click the conversation and you can set the filter.
+Right-click the conversation, and you can set the filter.

-you can combine protocols
+You can combine protocols.
 ```
 tcp and dns
 ```